 Both lawsuits have also suggested that the company knew about the risks posed by the warming blanket but failed to notify healthcare professionals and may have even tried to cover it up.

 If you have developed a post-operative infection due to the use of the Bair Hugger warming blanket, a lawsuit will allow you to pursue damages for medical expenses, lost earnings, and pain and suffering.
 A personal injury lawyer will guide you through the legal process and help you hold the manufacturer accountable for this defective product.

 Contact an Injury Lawyer Today To Discuss Your Bair Hugger Lawsuit

 If you developed an infection after a joint replacement surgery, a Bair Hugger warming blanket may have been the cause.
-Contact the defective product experienced attorneys at Phillips Law Group today to see if you have a case.
+Contact the defective product experienced injury attorneys at Phillips Law Group today to see if you have a case.

 During a free case evaluation, we will review the details of your claim, and let you know if you have grounds for pursuing compensation for your injury.
 With offices conveniently located in Arizona, California, and Utah, we are dedicated to helping our clients pursue claims against manufacturers of defective medical equipment.

 Complete a free case evaluation, call or text 1-800-706-3000.